ClausKlein/ModernCmakeStarter/README.md

 #### Static Analyzers

-Static Analyzers are enabled by default for Developers at the all subdirectory
+Static Analyzers are enabled by default for developers at the all subdirectory

 By default, analyzers will automatically find configuration files such as `.clang-format`.